JPE3/ZealDocs/README.md

   10. GET  http://<host address>:<host port>/api/SQL-to-Zoho/PartBins/list?part_id=7001
   11. GET  http://<host address>:<host port>/api/SQL-to-Zoho/PartsCDC/list?after_timestamp=2024-09-07T23:59:59.999
   12. POST http://<host address>:<host port>/api/Zoho-to-SQL/PartQty/
-           Here is a sample body to use with this POST API {
+           Here is a sample body to use with this POST API.
+Use curl or Postman to add this body to the call:
+               {
                    "delta"               : 10,
                    "qtyaction_id"        : 6,